 The following is prioritized by the biggest bang for the buck.
 Please note; every location and climate zone will be a little different.
 In the hot humid locations it can be pretty tough controlling condensation without power.

-The following 6 steps is pretty much mandatory- the basic starting point
+The following 6 steps are mandatory- the basic starting point

 - Container must be placed on good draining ground, not in a low wet area

 - Exposure to wind, in a sunny area, but a shaded roof can be very beneficial (sounds a little conflicting).